 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

-How to Study The Bible For Beginners
+Why Study The Bible

 “You search the Scriptures because you think they give you eternal life.
 But the Scriptures point to me!
 Yet you refuse to come to me to receive this life.” – John 5:39-40

 Spiritual maturity comes through time spent with God.
 The Bible is God’s instruction to us, by spending time in scripture reading, we come to know God, what he expects of us, as well as what is to come.
 If we want to fall in love with Christ, we should turn to the scriptures as the scriptures reveal the true character of Christ.